 It’s set out for too long

 As a general rule of thumb, milk that has been left out at room temperature for more than 2 hours should be disposed of.
-(This goes for both prepared formula and plain old cow’s milk, as well as breastmilk that has been exposed to the bacteria of baby’s mouth.)
-This is due to the likelihood of bacteria accumulating in the warm temperatures.
+(This goes for both prepared formula and plain old cow’s milk, as well as breastmilk that has been exposed to the bacteria in the baby’s mouth.)
+This is due to the likelihood of bacteria accumulating in warm temperatures.

 As tough as it may be, any milk that has been in the “danger zone” of temperatures higher than 40° F for longer than 2 hours needs to be tossed out – even if it smells, looks, and tastes fine.